-Forest land converted to grassland is identified as a key category with respect to living biomass, DOM and mineral soils, due to uncertainty in both 2015 level and trend assessment.
+Forest land converted to grassland is identified as a key category with respect to living biomass, DOM, and mineral soils, in the Level assessment 2016 and Trend assessment 1990-2016 (see Table 6.6).

 Living biomass (key category)

 The choice of method, activity data, and assumptions related to the estimation of C stock changes in living biomass on land converted to grassland are identical to those described under forest land.